bmatschke/on-the-square-peg-problem/readme.md

   The same, now as an executable java program.

 - `Inscribed Octahedra`:
-  Computations in Maple that were used in the last section of the article to prove the existence of the test-map in question for octahedra inscribed in metric 2-spheres.
+  Computations in Maple and SageMath that were used in the last section of the article to prove the existence of the test-map in question for octahedra inscribed in metric 2-spheres.